NurulAfdillah/To-do-list-Used-JS/README.md

-To-Do List Sederhana
+# Simple To-Do List

-# Project Name
-Ini merupakan project to-do list sederhana yang dibuat menggunakan basic html,css dan Java Script
+A simple to-do list project built using basic HTML, CSS, and JavaScript.

 ## 🎯 Project Goal
-Tujuan dari project ini bukan hanya melatih basic HTML dan CSS.
-Tapijuga melatih penambahan code Java Script dalam project tersebut
+The goal of this project is not only to practice basic HTML and CSS, but also to learn how to add and use JavaScript code in a web project.

 ## 🛠️ Tech Stack
 - HTML